 Why we picked the Fitbit Blaze

 Aesthetics are important when it comes to wearable tech.
-So is battery life, and waterproofing, and a number of other factors.
-The most important thing, though — in our view, anyway — is convenience.
-Nobody wants to spend half their allotted workout time fiddling with their tracker’s settings or slogging through a cumbersome mobile app, and Fitbit has taken this into consideration.
+So is battery life, waterproofing, and a number of other factors.
+The most important aspect, however, is convenience — to us, anyway.
+Nobody wants to spend half their allotted workout time fiddling with a tracker’s settings or slogging through a cumbersome mobile app, and Fitbit has taken this into consideration.

-As a result, the Blaze (and its companion app) works like a charm, offering accurate tracking of everything from hours slept to steps taken.
-The watch itself — a handsome square touchscreen designed to slot into bands of several materials and colors — displays a quick overview of your fitness statistics for the day and allows you to select different types of workouts to track.
-The companion app offers a wealth of useful information; the Blaze tracks your heart rate while resting and while exercising, and counts calories for you.
-Setting daily goals is extremely easy, and the app is a breeze to navigate.
-If you’d like to enter your food and water intake, you can do that too, to more accurately manage nutrition.
+As a result, the Blaze (and the companion Fitbit app) works like a charm, offering accurate tracking of everything from hours slept to steps taken.
+The watch itself — a handsome, square touchscreen designed to slot into bands of several materials and colors — displays a quick overview of your fitness statistics for the day and allows you to select different types of workouts to track.
+It also actively tracks your heart rate while resting and exercising, and counts calories for you.
+Setting daily goals is extremely easy and the app is a breeze to navigate.
+It even allows you to enter your food and water intake to more accurately manage nutrition.

-The Blaze can control your smartphone’s music, too, as long as you’ve got your phone on you, and you can quickly view text messages or phone calls directly from your wrist.
-The Blaze is lightweight and comfortable (as long as you wash the band regularly), and its battery lasts a few days with regular use.
+If that’s not enough, it also controls your smartphone’s music — so long as you have your phone on you — and it even lets you quickly view text and phone call notifications.
+The Blaze is a lightweight and comfortable fitness tracker (as long as you wash the band regularly) and its battery lasts a few days with regular use.
 One drawback: It’s water resistant, not waterproof, so don’t take it in the pool.
-If you’re short on cash, the Fitbit Blaze may not be for you, but otherwise it’s tough to beat.
+If you’re short on cash, the Fitbit Blaze may not be for you but otherwise, it’s tough to beat.

 The best choice for dedicated runners